google/weather-tools/README.md

    See [these docs](weather_mv/README.md) for more about this tool.

-   > Warning: Dry-runs are currently not supported.
-See [#22](https://github.com/googlestaging/weather-tools/issues/22).

 That's it!
 Soon, you'll have your weather data ready for analysis in BigQuery.

 > Note: The exact interfaces for these CLIs are subject to change.
 For example, we plan to make the CLIs have more